Dia Beacon Guide

 Transportation

-The easiest way to reach Dia Beacon is by train from New York City's Grand Central Terminal.
+Dia Beacon is easily accessible by train from New York City's Grand Central Terminal.
 Take the Metro-North Railroad's Hudson Line to the Beacon station.
-The museum is a short walk (approximately 10-15 minutes) from the station.
-Alternatively, you can take a taxi from the station.
-Driving is also an option, with ample parking available at the museum.
+From the station, it's approximately a 10-15 minute walk to the museum.
+Alternatively, taxis and ride-sharing services are available at the station.